 Sports are a big part of life in Champa Bay.
 As the home of the Tampa Bay Lightning and the Super Bowl-winning Buccaneers, it’s no wonder our community loves friendly competition.
 Students at Clearwater High School participate in basketball or football, and adults in soccer leagues, karate tournaments, or pickup games at Morningside Recreation Complex.

 Of course, sports-related injuries can happen in a world where high-contact sports are so popular, and some of those injuries can prove life-changing.

-Do you have the right to compensation for sports injuries in Clearwater, Florida?
-Our Clearwater sports injury lawyers can help you learn more about your specific rights and your next steps following a severe sports injury.
-Contact us for your free consultation.
+Do you have the right to compensation for sports injuries?
+A Clearwater sports injury lawyer can help you learn more about your specific rights and your next steps following a severe sports injury.
+Contact an experienced personal injury attorney for your free consultation.